 - : click this button to add a sub-theme to your data hierarchy.
 Every theme can have several sub-themes (and sub-sub-themes).
 Every sub-theme must include at least one indicator.

 - : use these icons to move your theme up or down in the data hierarchy

 - : click on the bin icon to permanently remove your theme.
 Please note that deleting a theme will also remove all indicators and associated data within the theme as well.

 - Indicators hold the data you want to map in your dashboard.
-To add a new indicator to your data model drag the corresponding feature layer or CSV file field from the data source on top of the theme you want to group the indicator in.
-Once the indicator is in the data model you can edit it by clicking on one of the editing icons that appear when you hover over the indicator name:
+To add a new indicator to your data model drag the corresponding field from the data source on top of the theme you want to assign the indicator to.
+Once the indicator is in the data model, you can edit it by clicking on one of the editing icons that appear when you hover over the indicator name:

 - : click on this icon if you want to rename the indicator, add or change the indicator date or change the data type of the indicator.
 The data type can be either numeric or categoric.
 By default, indicators from feature layers will use the data type that was set up in the feature layer for the corresponding field.
 Indicators from CSV files will always be regarded as numeric if you do not change this setting.
 To save your changes, please click the save button.
 To discard your changes, click on the cross symbol.

 - : Use these icons to move the indicator up or down within the theme.